JessicaCarmona/Newsdata-Project/README.md

   **Important Note:** If you are using ``Windows`` operating system, before you continue to step 3), make sure you enable ``Intel Virtualization Technology`` hardware extantion by opening the system's BIOS menu.

-  3. Asumming you already have Git installed, through the git terminal, cd inside the vagrant subdirectory, than run the command ``vagrant up`` to get the VM started.
+  3. Asumming you already have Git installed, through the git terminal, cd inside the vagrant subdirectory, than run the ``vagrant up`` command to get the VM started.
-  4. Once you get the shell prompt back, run the ``vagrant ssh`` command to log in the VM
+  4. When you get the shell prompt back, run the ``vagrant ssh`` command to log-in the VM.
-  5. Once loged, run ``cd /vagrant``
+  5. Once loged to the VM, run ``cd /vagrant``.
-  6. To test the Report_Tool run the following command ``python query.py``, the report will print out.
+  6. To print out the report, run ``python query.py``.

   ## Report Example
 ----------------------------------------------------------------

                         Newsdata Results